Spotting Addiction in Loved Ones

 Paraphernalia Can Be a Sign of Addiction

 If you believe a close friend might be struggling with alcoholism or drug addiction, the presence of certain types of paraphernalia can be a good indicator.
 Many people who struggle with addiction stash their paraphernalia out of sight, and while rummaging through your friend’s personal belongings can be an invasion of privacy it is a good idea to keep an eye out for telltale signs of substance use.
 If you suspect your friend has been misusing prescription medications, for example, you probably want to avoid sifting through the contents of their backpack or tearing through their closet.
 However, taking a peek inside of their medicine cabinet for excessive pill bottles might help confirm an addictive disorder is present.
 If you do find drug or alcohol paraphernalia in your friend’s personal belongings, avoid confronting them immediately.
 Take time to consider how you will approach the conversation.
 We recommend reaching out to someone with professional experience for advice on how to handle the situation.
-At Immersion Recovery Center we are available to help in any way possible.
+At The Immersion Program we are available to help in any way possible.

 Alcohol Use Disorder Paraphernalia